 But the couple never got the painting as it was found in the artist’s studio after he died in 1519.
 It was then acquired by King Francis I of France who Leonardo had been working for at the time of his death.

 This little (and she is little!) painting has survived the French Revolution, two World Wars, she was even stolen once in 1911 and found in Italy.

 In 2019 the Louvre created a 3D virtual reality experience where visitors don the cumbersome VR goggles and watch an animation of Lisa Gioconda.
-You can see it on your phone if you download the free app Mona Lisa: Beyond the Glass.

 If you’re still with me, have a look at this video below from an historian who used a camera that transformed the painting into 200,000 pixels and he solved a mystery when he discovered that Mona Lisa did indeed have eyebrows and eyelashes.
 They were likely removed during a bad restoration at some point in the last 500 years.